cold-atom/MinTime/README.md

 ## Installation

 To get this project to your local machine download the zip file or clone the repository and import the project into the godot.

-## Development

-You are free to download and modify the code however you like and also if you want to contribute to this project make a new branch, make changes and submit pull request.
+Or you can also directly download it from the Godot asset library.

+You are free to use, modify, and distribute this project as permitted by the terms of the license.
+Be sure to review the [LICENSE](https://github.com/cold-atom/MinTime/blob/main/LICENSE) file for details.